frederic-perez/AmE-dictionary/data/dictionary.md

 __malodor__ _n_ A distinctive odor that is offensively unpleasant. _Syn_ fetor, reek, stench, stink, mephitis _The malodor from the skunk filled the night air and sent us running indoors._
 __malt__ _n_ :mega:
 __malted__ _n_ A milkshake made with malt powder.
-__mamaguy<sup>1</sup>__ _v tr_ [:scroll: From Spanish mamar gallo (to suckle a rooster).
+__mamaguy<sup>1</sup>__ _vt_ [:scroll: From Spanish mamar gallo (to suckle a rooster).
 It has its origins in cock-fighting, apparently referring to a rooster who is gently sucking at his opponent instead of pecking him with force.]
 To deceive or tease, either in jest or by deceitful flattery.
 __mamaguy<sup>2</sup>__ _n_ An instance of such deception or flattery.
 __mamasan__
 __mammal__ _n_ :mega: